adrian-dobre/Phantom-Controller/Readme.md

 Well, due to a few of reasons:
 1. NovingAir Phantom HRV system does not have a connected solution, just a [standard IR remote control](https://ventilatie-recuperare.ro/produs/telecomanda-tc-phantom-active/)
 2. It makes sense to combine the "controller" with a Weather Station - this can allow creating automations without having to purchase separate sensors
 3. I like controlling my devices from my phone.
-I used a general purpose, programable RC (Broadlink RM4 mini) for this in the past, but I didn't quite like how everything looked/worked.
+I used a general purpose, programmable RC (Broadlink RM4 mini) for this in the past, but I didn't quite like how everything looked/worked.

 ## What does it do?